xpdota/event-trigger/README.md

 ## Ok I just want to run it, how do I do that

+The current iteration uses the OverlayPlugin websocket connection.
+First, make sure you have OverlayPlugin installed in ACT.
-The current iteration uses the ACT websocket connection.
-In ACT, click the Plugins tab, then OverlayPlugin WSServer, and then if it is not already running, press "Start".
+Then, click the Plugins tab, then OverlayPlugin WSServer, and then if it is not already running, press "Start".
 Make sure the IP address is 127.0.0.1 and the port is 10501.
 Leave "Enable SSL" unchecked.
 This setting should be sticky, as in it will automatically start the WS server every time you open ACT.